- 1 What is carnival in Spain?

 What is carnival in Sitges?

 Sitges is a small city that sits a quick half an hour train ride south of Barcelona.
-This city that sits on the Mediterranean Sea hosts one amazing carnival celebrations that is attended by about 300,000 people every year.
+This city that sits on the Mediterranean Sea hosts one amazing carnival celebration that is attended by about 300,000 people every year.
 Sitges is also a LGBTQ hot spot who have made this carnival celebration one of the wildest parties in Spain.

 That’s right Sitges Carnival is not for the faint of heart and is full of wild street parties, a drag queen show, amazing parades, and so much more.
 Sitges Carnival is all about lack of inhibition and lots of merrymaking.